 The Community Foundation of Eastern Connecticut

-Thank you to The Community Foundation of Eastern Connecticut for the grant awarded to Mitchell Farm Equine Retirement from the 2020 Environmental & Animal Welfare grants cycle in support of the proper care and feeding of the aged equine in our care!
+Thank you to The Community Foundation of Eastern Connecticut for the grant awarded to Mitchell Farm Equine Retirement from the 2021 Environmental & Animal Welfare grants cycle in support of the treating PPID or Equine Cushing's Disease, common in older horses!

 Considering our geriatric population, we are fortunate to not experience the more common causes of colic such as gas or impaction.
 Unfortunately, what we do see is colic from strangulating lipomas.
 This accounts for 36% of the need for euthanasia at Mitchell Farm.
 The following link is a really great description by Drs.
 Ashley and Matt Kornatowski of Twines Pines Equine Veterinary Services in Griswold, CT.